AmanSuryavanshi-1/AmanSuryavanshi.dev/Omni-Post-AI-Automation/OMNI-POST-AI-TECHNICAL-DOCUMENTATION.md

 #### The Content Distribution Challenge

 The core problem: **I had valuable technical content in Notion, but distributing it across platforms was consuming 15-20 hours per month**.
-This wasn't a content creation problem—it was a distribution and adaptation problem.
+This wasn't a content creation problem-it was a distribution and adaptation problem.

 **The Friction Points:**